ERP beyond your fridge

 To any entity (like products or chores) any custom fields can be attached.
 Ultimately, you can create completely own objects/lists to keep track of everything in one place.

-Because we all love it, at least sometimes.
-Of course night mode can be also activated automatically when the sun sets (configurable time range).
+Night mode is automatically used when your device prefers that by default and can be alternatively also activated automatically when the sun sets (configurable time range).

 Made for every device